even4void/aliquote/content/post/vscode-for-21st-century.md

 > Modern text editors have higher latency than 42-year-old Emacs.
 Text editors!
 What can be simpler? --- [Software disenchantment](https://tonsky.me/blog/disenchantment/)

 Finally, I would say that Emacs affords some kind of digital minimalism, precisely because of what some folks think of a rough UI.
 However, once you get a pretty informative modeline, a project drawer, a task runner, a nice Git interface, you're close to being as productive as VC coders, IMO.
 Here's one example of a recent Emacs session during which I was writing some R code.
 This is powered by Doom emacs and the R langage server (running on top of ESS), btw.
+Although VS Code offers split view (horizontal and vertical), I like the fact that Emacs allows to have a shell together with a running process while editing some code, and that you can send any R command or region to the R console (and not the shell) by simply using `C-RET`.

 ![emacs](/img/2020-06-23-09-25-43.png)